AminataSANGHO/Dental-Smart-Seg-3D-Object-Segmentation/README.md

 ## For more details checkout the branches :

-Frontend -> for the frontend part using ReactJS Frontend -> for the backend part using FastAPI
+- Frontend -> for the frontend part using ReactJS
+- Backend -> for the backend part using FastAPI
-Model -> for the MeshSegNet Model
+- Model -> for the MeshSegNet Model